turingschool/backend-curriculum-site/module4/capstone_project_overview.md

 The student is responsible for communicating to the Technical Lead throughout each sprint if they are not going at a pace to finish the set of stories by the end of the sprint.

+Everyone should join the [#pr-review-rodeo](slack://channel?team=T029P2S9M&id=C1S7U66MB) channel.
+Although not required, you can post your PRs there for review by your peers and mentors.

 Rubric
 ------------